zirkelc/PromptThis.AI/README.md

 **Note:** The `/dist` folder was committed to this remote repository for a quick start.
 That means you can skip the steps 2 and 3 above.

+### Use
+Open the extension by clicking on the `PromptThis.AI` icon in the Chrome toolbar.
+The extensions comes with a default set of prompts, but you can also add your own prompts by clicking on the `Add Prompt` button in the extension sidepanel or right-clicking on any page and select `Add Prompt`.
+For quick one-off tasks, the `Prompt This` context menu option is always available on any page.

 ## Ideas For the Future

+While the current version of PromptThis.AI already supports a lot of use cases, there are still many ideas on how to improve it even more.
+Here are some of my favorite ideas:

 **Translation**